 Your file size exceeds the 4MB limit that this feature supports.

 If you have edit permissions for a video file that has a caption file associated with it, you can download the captions as a WebVTT file.
 To do so, open Video settings and expand the Transcript and captions section if it’s closed.
-Then select Download as .vtt (down arrow icon) next to the file.
+Then, next to the transcript you wish to download, select Download from the "..." menu.

 Note: If the file you’re deleting is a transcript from a Teams meeting recording, the transcript will still be available in Teams unless you also delete it from the meeting there.